NormanEWright/se_project_aroundtheus/README.md

 **Intro**

 In this project, I design the foundation of an interactive page where users can add and remove photos, like photos of other users, and make a few minor adjustments to their own profile.
-Modern web technologies and techniques were utilized in this project (i.e HTML 5, CSS3, Flexbox, Grid Layout, Figma, BEM Methodology and Git)
+Modern web technologies and techniques were utilized in this project (i.e HTML 5, CSS3, Flexbox, Grid Layout, Figma, BEM Methodology, npm, Webpack and Git)

 **Figma Design**